 At times talking ‘head on’ is not necessary.
 Sometimes silence is what is needed.
 At other times imagery, dreams, poems, songs, drawings or doodles may be used to help communicate what needs to be shared.

 As your therapist, I am not here to fix you, or tell you the answers about yourself.
 Nor can I take the hard stuff away and make it better.
 However, I will give you respect and space in which to really explore your experiences and emotions.
-I will support and work with you to find ways in which to make sense of your world and make the hard stuff easier to live with.
+I will support you to find ways in which you can make sense of your world, and work towards a place of more fulfilment and freedom in your life and your choices.